April 1, 2025

 Now that your video has been uploaded, go to your YouTube channel and open the video player.
 Bear in mind that you can only create a Short from an existing video using your smartphone (such as an Android or iPhone) or iPad—not a desktop.
 For instructions on how to do this with a desktop, scroll down to the next section.

-Once you’ve located your video in the YouTube mobile app, choose the Remix button.
-This may appear as a Create button, depending on the device and YouTube app you’re using.
+Once you've located your video in the YouTube mobile app, choose the Remix button.
+This may appear as a Create button, depending on the device and YouTube app version you're using.
 From here, select Edit into a Short.
+The exact location of these options may vary slightly depending on app updates.

 User creating a YouTube Short from YouTube dashboard

-Step 4.
-Trim and edit your video clip
+Step 4: Trim your video for Shorts format

 How to create YouTube Shorts from existing videos on desktop